CP Violation in the $B_s^0$ system: The system

 The ratio $\Gamma_{12}^s/M_{12}^s$ can be further modified by using the CKM unitarity ($\lambda_u + \lambda_c + \lambda_t = 0$):

-where $\tilde{M}_{12}^s$ is defined in such a way that only the CKM-dependence of $M_{12}^s$ in Eq.(\ref{M12}) is split off.
-Eq.(\ref{ratio2}) introduces the $a$, $b$ and $c$ notation of \cite{Beneke:2003az}.
+where $\tilde{M}_{12}^s$ is defined in such a way that only the CKM-dependence of $M_{12}^s$ in Eq.~(\ref{M12}) is split off.
+Eq.~(\ref{ratio2}) introduces the $a$, $b$ and $c$ notation of \cite{Beneke:2003az}.
 In the ratios $\Gamma_{12}^{s,xy} / \tilde{M}_{12}^s$ - which are the building blocks of the parameters $a$, $b$ and $c$ - many quantities cancel, in particular the decay constant $f_{B_s}$, the mass of the $B_s$ meson and the Fermi constant.
 We get

-Now the first term, proportional to $ G^{s,xy}$ is completely free of any non-perturbative contribution.
+Now the first term in Eq.~(\ref{ratio_anatomy}), proportional to $ G^{s,xy}$ is completely free of any non-perturbative contribution.
 It can be completely determined in perturbative QCD.
 Because of all these cancellations $a$, $b$ and $c$ are theoretically quite clean and they are also almost identical for $B_d$ and $B_s$ mesons, except for differences in the primed bag factors and in the $1/m_b$ corrections.
-The way of writing $\Gamma_{12}^s/M_{12}^s$ in Eq.(\ref{ratio1}) and Eq.(\ref{ratio2}) can be viewed as a Taylor expansion in the small CKM parameter $\lambda_u/\lambda_t$, for which we get
+The way of writing $\Gamma_{12}^s/M_{12}^s$ in Eq.~(\ref{ratio1}) and Eq.~(\ref{ratio2}) can be viewed as a Taylor expansion in the small ratio of CKM parameters, $\lambda_u/\lambda_t$, for which we get the following numerical values

-Moreover a pronounced GIM (\cite{Glashow:1970gm}) cancellation is arising in the coefficients $a$ and $b$ in Eq.(\ref{ratio2}).
-With the newest input parameters described in the appendix we get for the numerical values of $a$, $b$ and $c$:
+Moreover a pronounced GIM (\cite{Glashow:1970gm}) cancellation is arising in the coefficients $a$ and $b$ in Eq.~(\ref{ratio2}).
+With the newest input parameters described in Appendix \ref{app:input}, we get for the numerical values of $a$, $b$ and $c$:

 The numbers in brackets denote the corresponding values for the $B^0$ system.
 Putting all this together, we see that the real part of $\Gamma_{12}^s/M_{12}^s$ is absolutely dominated by the coefficient $c$, while for the imaginary party only $a$ and to a lesser extent $b$ are contributing.
 We get